ozavala/Clix/README.md

-# CRM-ERP
+# Clix

-CRM-ERP is an open-source, integrated Customer Relationship Management and Enterprise Resource Planning system built on the Laravel framework.
+Clix is an open-source, integrated Customer Relationship Management and Enterprise Resource Planning system built on the Laravel framework.
 It is designed to help medium-sized businesses unify their customer data, streamline operations, and improve sales and marketing effectiveness through a scalable and customizable platform.

 ## Features